rhitikag/custom-firefox-homepage/README.md

 ### 3. Set Custom Homepage in Firefox

-    Open Firefox Settings: Click on the menu button (three horizontal lines) at the top right corner and select **Settings&**.
+Open Firefox Settings: Click on the menu button (three horizontal lines) at the top right corner and select *Settings*.
 Home: In the left-hand sidebar, select "Home".
-    Homepage and new windows: In the "New Windows and Tabs" section, find the "Homepage and new windows" dropdown menu.
+Homepage and new windows: In the "New Windows and Tabs" section, find the **Homepage and new windows** dropdown menu.
 Custom URLs: Select "Custom URLs" and enter the file path to your index.html file.
-For example: file:///path/to/your/custom-homepage/index.html.
+For example: ```file:///path/to/your/custom-homepage/index.html.```

-7